VedantR3907/LLM-Testing-and-evaluation-platform-with-prompt-versioning/readme.md

 ### User Authentication

 The application supports user authentication.
-You can sign up with a new account or log in with an existing one.
+You can sign up with a new account or log in with an existing one if you want.

 ### Model Interaction